-Complaints should be filed with appropriate or involved City Bureau or may be filed with Title II Program Manager, in the Office of Equity and Human Rights (OEHR.)
+Complaints should be filed with appropriate or involved City Bureau or may be filed with Title II Program Manager, in the Office of Equity and Human Rights (OEHR) for referral.

 Complaints must be in writing and signed by the complainant.
-If the complainant needs assistance in reducing the complaint to writing or signing it, he or she may request assistance from the Title II Program Manager or may have another person write and acknowledge the complaint on his or her behalf.
+If the complainant needs assistance in reducing the complaint to writing or signing it, he or she may request assistance from the bureau, the Title II Program Manager, or may have another person write and acknowledge the complaint on his or her behalf.

 Complaints should include:

 a) the name, address and phone number of the person who experienced the discriminatory action;